erolcum/HeadFirst-Object-Oriented-AandD/Chapter-01/README.md

+Codes are for a guitar shop.
+You need to find the guitar which has a requested specs.
 You can not add a method in enum for C#.
 But for this purpose you can add extension methods for enum.
 You can see the structure in GuitarSpec.cs.